-Roofing including roof space

-Repair category 2

-Notes Roof tiling, where viewed from ground level, appears to have been laid to generally even courses however a few cracked and chipped tiles were evident and a section of missing dry verging was noted.
+Roofing including roof space Repair category 2 Notes Roof tiling, where viewed from ground level, appears to have been laid to generally even courses however general weathering and some moss growth was noted on the tiling.
+Vegetation of this type has been known to retain moisture which could subsequently be directed back into the building fabric.
+Damp staining, visible natural light and past water ingress was noted within the roof space.
+A roofing contractor should investigate the entire roof structure and any repairs recommended to ensure the property remains wind and water tight should be carried out.
+The skylight is cracked and requires attention.
 The manufacturers of modern roof tiles expect that a roof tile will normally last for approximately 40-50 years.
 This should be taken into consideration having regard to the age of this property.